Davinson Sánchez: 2018–19 season

-In May 2018, Sánchez extended his contract to 2024.

-On 10 February 2019, he scored his first goal for Tottenham, heading in from a Christian Eriksen corner during a 3–1 win over Leicester City.

-That same season he featured in Tottenham’s historic run to the UEFA Champions League Final against Liverpool, playing throughout the group and knockout stages.
+Sánchez missed part of November 2018 with a hamstring injury sustained against PSV in the Champions League.
+On 10 February 2019, he scored his first goal for the club, a diving header from a Christian Eriksen cross in a 3–1 win over Leicester City.
+He featured throughout Tottenham's run to the 2019 UEFA Champions League final, in which he was an unused substitute in the 2–0 defeat to Liverpool in Madrid.